 7) Stop Using Sarcastic/Toxic Language

-I have seen many relations get destroyed just because of bitter, toxic, sarcastic language.
+We see many relationships get destroyed just because of bitter, toxic, sarcastic language.
 If only people would just change the way they talk, they would save themselves a lot of trouble.

 Sarcasm in close relationships is the root of all toxicity.
 Stop using sarcasm or any such toxic language patterns immediately if you want to fix your life.